-Hereafter formulae for the calculation of monthly, annual and annual average rates of change for consumer price indices are described4.
+Hereafter formulae for the calculation of monthly, annual and annual average rates of change for consumer price indices are described5.
+The HICP formulae apply to HICP-CT.
 The first expression concerns calculation of rates of change between indices in the same reference base period: